danielandresgp/danielandresgp.github.io/_pages/about.md

 ## Welcome!

-I live in beautiful South Florida, where I work as Research Assistant Professor in the [Division of Biostatistics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
+I live in beautiful South Florida, where I work as Research Assistant Professor in the [Division of Biostatistics and Bioinformatics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.

 My current research is in the mathematical foundations of data science, using tools from **information theory** and **probability**.
 Some areas in which I have applied my research are: